kristin-vrona/Vrona-Profile/index.md

-I'm Kristin Vrona, a Ph.D. economist and data analyst with over 9 years of applied experience.
-My doctoral field specializations are econometrics and labor economics.
-I also have a strong foundation in health economic modeling and game theory.
+I'm Kristin Vrona.
+I recently received a Ph.D. in Economics in the fields of labor and applied econometrics from Northern Illinois University.
+My research has a strong foundation in health economics.
+>
+> **I am currently on the job market and available for interviews.**
+>
+I have over 9 years of of applied experience in data analysis and experience working with AI.
 My professional background spans working with AI, financial forecasting and automation, and public fund management.

-> **I am currently on the job market and available for interviews.**